KDE/kde-builder/doc/source-reference/index.md

 would be annoying and error-prone to try to manually update the rc-file with the list of modules to build and the proper ordering.

-Because of this, kdesrc-build supports grouping modules into "module sets" of modules that have common options and a common repository URL prefix, as if the user had manually entered those modules one by one.
+Because of this, kde-builder supports grouping modules into "module sets" of modules that have common options and a common repository URL prefix, as if the user had manually entered those modules one by one.